And then....She left me for another man.

 I was born in Bakersfield California and abandoned by my parents in Seattle, Washington.
 After living in the foster care system for some years, I was eventually adopted.

 I’ve lived in Idaho, Washington, California, Virginia, and now make my home in Texas.
-My wife, Lora and I have four grown children of whom we are justifiably proud, not because we were such good parents, but because God is good.
+I have four grown children of whom I am justifiably proud, not because we were such good parents, but because God is good.

 I’ve written several books of Historical Fiction/Westerns and an illustrated book on the training of horses, in addition to authoring and/or contributing to numerous technical manuals and articles in various publications and periodicals.